-Thankfully, with the right steps, you can breathe fresh life into your living quarters again.
+Thankfully, with the right steps, like investing in a good air purifier, you can breathe fresh life into your living quarters again.
 That’s why we’re going to be outlining how to get rid of smoke smells in your home for good, and not just for the short term.

 You see, getting rid of smoke smells is more than just cosmetic.
 First, it’s not something you can quickly wipe away like a layer of dust.
 Second, the quest to bid goodbye to smoke odors for good is more about overall air quality than the stench smoke leaves behind.